Quantile Mechanics II: Changes of Variables in Monte Carlo methods and GPU-Optimized Normal Quantiles

 \subsection{The Recycling ODE}

 Now suppose that we make a change of {\it independent} variable in the second order quantile equation Eqn~(\ref{peaone}).
-We let $v = q(u)$, and regard $w$ as a function of $v$.
-We write $w(u) = Q(v)$, where $v=q(u)$.
+We let $v = q(u)$, and regard $w$ as a function of $v$ by writing $w(u) = Q(v)$.
 Elementary application of the chain rule and some algebra gives us:

 In general this is a rather awkward differential equation.
 However, when we regard $q(u)$ as being itself a quantile function, we can make some simplifications.
 If $q(u)$ is a quantile mapping, it satisfies an ODE of the form